-GUI Element (A-Z) Description <common report="" settings=""></common> For details, see "Common Report Elements" in Reports .
-Profile(s) For details, see "Profiles Dialog Box" on page 228.
+GUI Element (A-Z) Description <common report<br="">elements></common> For details on the user interface, see "Common Report Elements" in Reports .
+Profile(s) For details on the user interface, see "Profiles Dialog Box" on page 243.

 Sub-Reports

 The following sub-reports are generated when you click a location name link in the WebTrace by Location report: